Rich-Harris/shimport/README.md

 A future version of Shimport may use web workers to do the transformation off the main thread.

+## Browser support

+Shimport *only* transpiles the `import` and `export` statements in your code.
+If you want to use other features in browsers that do not support them, they will need to be transpiled separately.

+Shimport also expects to be able to use `Array.from`, `fetch`, `Map` and `URL`.
+On browsers like Internet Explorer, you will need to bring your own polyfills.
+One easy way to get these is to use something like [Polyfill.io](https://polyfill.io).

 ## Caveats

 The JavaScript module specification is complex, and extremely hard to implement completely with the techniques Shimport uses.
 It is designed to meet the 98% of cases you encounter in the real world, rather than covering the entire spec at the cost of becoming prohibitively slow and complex.